kaathryyn/eRestaurantv2/README.md

 preparing the prototype for Week 4, so I wanted to start working on that ASAP.

 In order to properly access the servers, you'll have to install React and Express onto you systems.
-I'll try to go step by step as best as I can, but if you need further clarification on anything, please message me.
+I'll try to go step by step and explain things as best as I can, but if you need further clarification on anything, please message me.

 1. Add the repo to your own GitHub Desktop.